kalabox/kalabox/docs/developers/contrib.md

 kbox.dev
 ```

-!!! note "Prod and dev side by side"
-    This means that you can still run your production CLI `kbox` normally while relying on `kbox.dev` for development.
+With the symlink, you can still run your production CLI `kbox` normally while relying on `kbox.dev` for development.

 Code locations
 --------------